simonom/PyCHAM/README.md

 If chem_scheme_markers is left empty, the default is MCM formatting.

 The reaction rate coefficients beside chemical reaction equations and inside generic rate coefficients must adhere to the following rules:
-The expression for the rate coefficient can use Fortran type scientific notation or python type; acceptable math functions: EXP, dsqrt, dlog, LOG, dabs, LOG10, numpy.exp, numpy.sqrt, numpy.log, numpy.abs, numpy.log10; rate coefficients may be functions of TEMP, RH, M, N2, O2 where TEMP is temperature (K), RH is relative humidity (0-1), M, N2 and O2 are the concentrations of third body, nitrogen and oxygen (# molecules/cc (air)) - these concentrations are calculated automatically as a function of temperature and pressure inside eqn_parser.py.
+The expression for the rate coefficient can use Fortran type scientific notation or python type; acceptable math functions: EXP, exp, dsqrt, dlog, LOG, dabs, LOG10, numpy.exp, numpy.sqrt, numpy.log, numpy.abs, numpy.log10; rate coefficients may be functions of TEMP, RH, M, N2, O2 where TEMP is temperature (K), RH is relative humidity (0-1), M, N2 and O2 are the concentrations of third body, nitrogen and oxygen (# molecules/cc (air)) - these concentrations are calculated automatically as a function of temperature and pressure inside eqn_parser.py.

 ## Chemical Scheme .xml file